tobybaker/tobybaker.github.io/docs/_posts/2022-10-29-stable-diffusion-differences.markdown

 Prompt : '*an astronaut relaxing on a tropical island*'
 ![A stable diffusion render of a astronaut on a tropical island over five gradual stages.
 The bottom row is the differences between the denoised images at each iteration](/assets/images/astronaut0-15-30-40-47.png)

-At the start there is no obvious pattern to the changes, however midway through the shape of the final image becomes clearer and the changes are focussed on areas of high detail in the image.
+Initially, there is no obvious pattern to the changes, however midway through the shape of the final image becomes clearer and the changes are focussed on areas of high detail in the image.
 Looking at another example.

 Prompt : '*a portrait of a panda wearing a top hat, cartoon*'
 ![A stable diffusion render of a panda wearing a top hat over five gradual stages.
 The bottom row is the differences between the denoised images at each iteration](/assets/images/panda0-15-30-40-47.png)